Terminal Tower: Observation deck

 On a clear day, visitors on the observation deck can see 30 mi from downtown Cleveland.

-On August 26, 1976, gunman Ashby Leach stormed a Chessie System conference room on the 42nd floor.
-Leach, who was disgruntled with Chessie System's decision not to pay into a G.I.
-Bill fund that would have increased his wages and benefits during his apprenticeship with the company, held 13 hostages before his arrest.
-He was jailed for three months pending trial, then was acquitted of kidnapping and convicted of assault, extortion, and carrying an illegal weapon.
-Upon his release, he embarked on a speaking tour for the group Vietnam Veterans Against the War.
-After the hostage incident, direct access to the floor was removed.
+After a 1976 incident involving a man with a gun, direct access to the floor was removed.
 The observation deck reopened after Chessie left the building.

 After the September 11, 2001 attacks, the observation deck was again closed to the public.
 In 2007, a proposal was brought to Forest City to reopen the deck.
 The proposal included a renovation of the deck and the addition of an express elevator to take visitors to it.
 This was to be done after the upper floors were renovated and the scaffolding removed.
 In 2010, Forest City Enterprises finished renovating the complex's elevators, upper floors, and spire.
 The observation deck reopened on July 10, 2010 for a limited period, with plans to expand public access.

 To reach the observation deck, visitors take the elevator to the 32nd floor and then transfer to another elevator to reach the 42nd floor.
 Before its original closure, the deck was open only on weekends to prevent disruption to the law firm that has offices on the 32nd floor.

+In 2018, the Observation Deck was open on weekends from noon to 4 pm, with reservations.
+It had been renovated to its look in the 1930s. in 2024, the Observation Deck is open on weekends in the afternoon, closed in winter except for the holidays, and tickets are reserved online.